Supplemental Security Income (SSI) Lawyers

 - Your disability is expected to last at least 12 months, or be serious enough to cause death.

 - You must be unable to perform your past work or any other work on a regular basis.

 Before beginning the SSI application process, take time to review the eligibility requirements to make certain that you meet them.
 If you are unsure about the financial and medical guidelines you must meet to qualify for SSI, now would be a good time to contact a SSI lawyer at London Disability for supplemental security income application assistance.

 A representative from London Disability guides you through the SSI application process to relieve you of the burden of trying to sort through a maze of regulations and complicated procedures.
 Learn more by scheduling a free consultation.

 The SSI program provides payments each month to adults and children who are disabled or blind or to nondisabled adults who are 65 years of age and older.
 Your income and resources may not exceed the eligibility limits, which are very low.
 For instance, you may not have resources with a total value exceeding $2,000 as an individual.

-A free consultation with an SSI lawyer helps you learn about other eligibility requirements of the program, including:
+A free consultation and supplemental security income application assistance with an SSI lawyer helps you learn about other eligibility requirements of the program, including:

 - Applicants must be U.S. citizens or nationals.

 - You must reside in the U.S. or the Northern Mariana Islands.

 - You cannot live outside of the country for a full calendar month or for 30 or more consecutive days.